ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_19.md

 Black Hole Phantom Matrix.
-This Cap was kept in place by the Emerald Covenant Founders, in hopes that eventually our Earth would evolve to a sufficient frequency accretion level through which the ''Wall in Time'' could be “Uncapped,” without our Earth and its life field potentially being rapidly drawn into the Phantom Matrix.
+This Cap was kept in place by the Emerald Covenant Founders, in hopes that eventually our Earth would evolve to a sufficient frequency accretion level through which the ''Wall in Time'' could be “Uncapped,” without our Earth and its life ﬁeld potentially being rapidly drawn into the Phantom Matrix.
 This Cap allows the races in Phantom Earth an opportunity to have DNA Bio-Regenesis, and the Phantom Earth to receive Planetary Shields repair, so people and planet could be retrieved from the “perpetual chaotic time loop” of the Phantom
              Matrix to restore natural evolution.
            Since the end of Human Seeding-1, Earth has been a literal “battleground” between the Emerald Covenant Founders races and the Fallen Angelic/Intruder ET races of the Phantom Matrix.
 Each group has